impfromliga/jsxLdr/README.md

 will work also in &lt;style&gt; section
 - selector for querySelector method will replace .__ leading pattern by root className (.foo in example)
 - exact .__ selector will return this (rootElement) directly
-- [] after query selector turn it to selectAll mode (dont work after advanced $ query part)
 - [An+B] or [B] will replace to :nth-of-type(An+B) A is 0 as default
 - [An-B] or [-B] will replace to :nth-last-of-type(An+B) A is 0 as default
+- [] at the and of css selector turn selectAll mode (must place before advanced $ query part)
 ## advanced:
 that work in $() and _click= (etc events) attribute binds
 - starting with '&lt;' selector will pass trailing string to parent jsx querySelector (eny times)